Meryam1880/DA-Portfolio/README.md

 link to the data used for the dashboard: https://mavenanalytics.io/data-playground?page=4&pageSize=5

-The Dashboard I created is uploaded here as a screenshot titled "Financial Consumer Complaints Dashboard"
+The Dashboard I created is uploaded here as a screenshot titled "Financial Consumer Complaints screenshot"